AdelsteinJillTPF/wildlife-wrangler/User's Guide.md

 species occurrence records.
 While it automates many tasks, there is still a bit of work that must be done by the user.

-### General Overview of the Workflow
+#### General Overview of the Workflow
 The user enters species concepts and unique sets of filtering parameters in their copy of wildlife-wrangler.sqlite, then fills out a small portion of a
-Jupyter Notebook with a species concept of interest, filter parameters sets to use, and relevant directories.
+[Jupyter Notebook](https://jupyter.org/) with codes for a species concept and filter parameters sets to use and relevant directories.
 When the notebook is run, code that is stored in "wrangler_functions.py" and the notebook itself retrieves records from GBIF, filters out unsuitable records, creates an output database where suitable records are stored along with documentation and summaries of record attributes before and after filtering, and performs various summaries of data attributes within the notebook.
 Thus, the primary results of running the wrangler are 1) the notebook with documentation and data summaries and 2) the output (SQLite) database containing suitable records.

-### Components of the Framework
+#### Components of the Framework
 *  __wildlife-wrangler.sqlite__ -- a centralized place to store filtering
    criteria and species concepts.
 Saving filter sets (criteria) and species concepts as unique items in a database makes it much easier to explore combinations of species concepts and filtering criteria.
 For example, if you want to use the same criteria for 20 species, you can call the same criteria each of the 20 times with just the codes.
 This setup was chosen with the running of hundreds of queries over time in mind.